friendly-bits/geoblocker-bash/DETAILS.md

 - If an error occurs during the installation, it is propagated back through the execution chain and eventually the -install script calls the -uninstall script to revert any changes made to the system.
 - Accepts optional custom cron schedule expression for autoupdates as an argument with the '-s' option.
 Default cron schedule is "0 4 * * *" - at 4:00 [am] every day. 'disable' instead of the schedule will disable autoupdate.
 - Accepts the '-n' option to disable persistence (reboot cron job won't be created so after system reboot, there will be no more geoblocking - although if you have an autoupdate cron job then it will eventually kick in and re-activate geoblocking)
+- Acepts the '-o' option to disable automatic backups of the firewall state, ipsets and config before an action is executed (actions include those launched by the cron jobs to implement autoupdate and persistence)

 **The -uninstall script**
 - Doesn't require any arguments